Temporally Consistent Dynamic Scene Graphs: An End-to-End Approach for Action Tracklet Generation: Related works

 Scene graph generation (SGG) involves creating a graph-like structure where nodes represent objects in a scene and edges represent relationships between these objects, such as actions (e.g., \textit{holding}, \textit{sitting}, \textit{walking}) and spatial relationships (e.g., \textit{close}, \textit{to the right of}, \textit{above}).
 Originally introduced for image retrieval \cite{johnson2015image}, SGG has since become foundational for applications in monitoring, interactive systems, and human-computer interfaces.
 Early work focused on \textit{static SGG}, generating scene graphs for single images \cite{lu2021context, tang2019learning, cong2020nodis, wang2019exploring, shi2021simple, wang2021topic, chen2019counterfactual, chiou2021recovering, ulutan2020vsgnet}.

 Considerable effort has been devoted to tackling challenges in SGG, such as compositionality and dataset biases.
 For instance, \cite{iftekhar2023ddsdecoupleddynamicscenegraph} examines compositional SGG to improve recall for unseen triplets formed from known objects and relationships, and also discusses limitations of the two-stage SGG pipeline used in \cite{li2019transferable, liuamplifying, wan2019pose, wang2019deep, gao2020drg, ulutan2020vsgnet}.
-Additionally, addressing biases from long-tailed distributions is an ongoing focus \cite{VsCGG, TEMPURA}, with recent methods employing causal inference \cite{VsCGG} and Gaussian Mixture Models \cite{TEMPURA} to create balanced predictions.
+Additionally, addressing biases from long-tailed distributions is an ongoing focus \cite{VsCGG, TEMPURA}.

 Recent advancements have expanded SGG to dynamic scenes \cite{ji2021detecting, teng2021target, zhang2019graphical, cong2021spatial, Lin2024TD2NetTD}, aiming to generate scene graphs across video sequences by harnessing temporal context.
 Unlike static SGG, dynamic SGG captures time-dependent actions (e.g., \textit{picking up} vs. \textit{putting down}), which require an understanding of temporal dependencies.
 Temporal consistency becomes essential here, as it supports the accurate interpretation of activities that evolve over time.